How Many Airports Does Tokyo Have? Read This Before You Travel

 If you have some free time, it might be interesting to enjoy all the art spread throughout the airport.
 Just take a look at this page to understand what you will be able to see while walking around, and don’t forget the NAA Art Gallery and the Kabuki Experience Gallery & Shop at Terminal 1.
 There are also a lot of events going on every time at the airport, so if you’re interested in knowing more about Japanese culture, feel free to look at the official airport page for the event details.

 I put a video below to help you with the arrival procedures when you first travel to Narita airport.
-I know this can be a little stressing if you don’t know the language, but the airport has all the indications you need in English, so don’t worry. 🙂
+I know this can be a little stressing if you don’t know the language, but the airport has all the indications you have to follow in English, so don’t worry. 🙂

 Once you’re done with the airport, you have the possibility of finding your way to the hotel thanks to the tool available at the airport website.
 This is a very useful tool because you can search for the best way of getting to your destination just by entering the date and time of travel.
 And it even makes the difference between a search for those who know how to move in Japan and those visiting — that carries a lot of baggage and can’t make a lot of changes.
 But the best thing is that it tells you how long and how much it will cost you.